VisActor/VMind/docs/assets/api/en/text2Chart.md

 - cell (Record<string, string | string[]>): Field mapping in the chart, describing how fields in the dataset are mapped to various visual channels of the chart
 - usage (any): Total LLM token consumption
 - time (number): Duration information of the chart animation, can be used for exporting GIFs and videos
-- chartAdvistorRes(Array): This result is the chart recommendation result deduced based on the current data and field information through VMind's built-in rules, generated as a fallback when the model is set to `Model.CHART_ADVISOR` or when the user's large model settings are incorrect.
+- chartAdvistorRes(Array): This result is the chart recommendation result deduced based on the current data and field information through VMind's built-in rules, generated as a fallback when some wrong happens in LLM.
 See: [Rule-Based Chart Generation](../guide/Basic_Tutorial/Chart_Advisor)

 # Usage Example
 [Data Extraction - Generate Chart from Text in One Step](../guide/Basic_Tutorial/Data_Extraction)